argonne-lcf/AR2024/04_expertise-and-resources/staff-news.md

 ## ALCF-APS Pipeline Honored with HPCwire Readers’ Choice Award

 An automated pipeline integrating ALCF supercomputers and Advanced Photon Source instruments to enable near-real-time data analysis was named the [Best HPC in the Cloud Use Case](https://www.hpcwire.com/2024-readers-editors-choice-best-use-of-hpc-in-the-cloud-use-case/), winning an HPCwire Readers’ Choice Award.
 The pipeline allows scientists to adjust experiments on the fly, potentially accelerating scientific breakthroughs by delivering rapid results while researchers still have facility access.

-## Aurora Honored with HPCwire Readers’ Choice Award for Top Supercomputing Achievement

-The ALCF’s Aurora supercomputer was named the recipient of the [Readers’ Choice Award for Top Supercomputing Achievement](https://www.hpcwire.com/2024-readers-editors-choice-top-supercomputing-achievement/) at HPCwire 2024.
-The supercomputer was recognized for demonstrating how effectively AI can be implemented in high-performance computing to accelerate scientific breakthroughs across disciplines, including neuroscience, particle physics, and drug discovery.

-## Argonne Collaboration Wins HPCwire Readers’ Choice Award for Best Use of High Performance Data Analytics and Artificial Intelligence

-Argonne National Laboratory and Dow Inc. received the [HPCwire Readers’ Choice Award for Best Use of High Performance Data Analytics and Artificial Intelligence](https://www.hpcwire.com/2024-readers-editors-choice-best-use-of-high-performance-data-analytics-ai/) for their collaborative development of a framework that combines computational fluid dynamics and an active machine learning optimizer for efficient turbulent jet mixer design.
-The novel approach developed optimizes jet-mixing technology, potentially reducing reliability issues and costs associated with traditional agitators, with estimated savings of up to $6.1 million per year per plant.